pegasystems/pega-helm-charts/charts/pega/README.md

 The Pega Helm chart is used to deploy an instance of Pega Infinity into a Kubernetes environment.
 This readme provides a detailed description of possible configurations and their default values as applicable.
 You reference the Pega Helm chart to deploy using the parameter settings in the Helm chart using the `helm --set` command to specify a one-time override specific parameter settings that you configured in the Pega Helm chart.

+## Transitioning from Pega Helm Charts v5

+Pega Helm Charts major version 5 introduced support for using v4 Pega docker images (which includes hardened image variants).
+In conjunction with using the v4 docker images (which do not include the curl utility), you are now required to specify an image to use for downloading the JDBC driver.
+This image is specified in the `global.downloadContainer.image` parameter -- for more information, see [Running Pega without curl utility](#running-pega-without-curl-utility).

 ## Supported providers

 Enter your Kubernetes provider which will allow the Helm charts to configure to any differences between deployment environments.
 These values are case-sensitive and must be lowercase.